002A/ixora.io/posts/making-a-custom-keyboard-at-home-part-2.rst

 .. description: custom keyboard at ITP Camp
 .. type: text

-I continue to work on the custom computer keyboard.
+I continue to work on the custom computer keyboard `(part 1) <link://slug/making-a-custom-keyboard-at-itp-camp-part-1>`_.
 After creating the laser cut parts, I needed to understand the electronic components.
 Unfortunately I hadn't done anything with an Arduino in a long time, so I was confused about what needed to be done.

 To help me learn, I bought an educational `Arduino kit <https://www.sunfounder.com/starterkit/arduino/super-kit-v2-0.html>`_ and started working on the experiments.
 That was definitely worth my while.
 I got comfortable using an Arduino again.
 I also learned what shift registers are.
 There will be 10 of them in this keyboard, as they are essential to allow the Arduino to sense the button presses of 71 buttons.